dnhkng/GlaDOS/README.md

 ```

 The wake-word is 'Glados', but this can be changed in the class variables.
 Note: 'Glados' seems a hard word to accurately detect!
+What's nice is that the wake word does not have to be at the beginning; she will respond if you mention her name at any time!

 ## Installation Instruction